-- requirements (str | List[str]) A requirement or list of requirements to install.
-Each requirement is a string, which should be either a package name or URL to a wheel: - If the requirement ends in .whl it will be interpreted as a URL.
-The file must be a wheel named in compliance with the PEP 427 naming convention. - If the requirement does not end in .wh1, it will interpreted as the name of a package.
-A package by this name must either be present in the Pyodide repository at indexURL <globalThis.loadPyodide> or on PyPI - keep_going (bool, default: False) This parameter decides the behavior of the micropip when it encounters a Python package without a pure Python wheel while doing dependency resolution: - If False, an error will be raised on first package with a missing wheel. - If True, the micropip will keep going after the first error, and report a list of errors at the end.
+Parameters requirements (str | List[str]) - A requirement or list of requirements to install.
+Each requirement is a string, which should be either a package name or a wheel URI:

+- If the requirement does not end in .whl, it will be interpreted as a package name.
+A package with this name must either be present in the Pyodide lock file or on PyPI. - If the requirement ends in .whl, it is a wheel URI.
+The part of the requirement after the last / must be a valid wheel name in compliance with the PEP 427 naming convention. - If a wheel URI starts with emfs:, it will be interpreted as a path in the Emscripten file system (Pyodide's file system).
+E.g., emfs:../relative/path/wheel.whl or emfs:/absolute/path/wheel.whl.
+In this case, only .whl files are supported. - If a wheel URI requirement starts with http: or https: it will be interpreted as a URL. - In node, you can access the native file system using a URI that starts with file:.
+In the browser this will not work.

+keep going: bool, default: False

+This parameter decides the behavior of the micropip when it encounters a Python package without a pure Python wheel while doing dependency resolution:

+- If False, an error will be raised on first package with a missing wheel. - If True, the micropip will keep going after the first error, and report a list of errors at the end.

+deps: bool, default: True

+If True, install dependencies specified in METADATA file for each package.
+Otherwise do not install dependencies.

+credentials : Optional[str]

+This parameter specifies the value of credentials when calling the fetch() function which is used to download the package.

+When not specified, fetch() is called without credentials.

+pre: bool, default: False

+If True, include pre-release and development versions.
+By default, micropip only finds stable versions.